Taiwan is just as nice if you’re looking for a cheaper destination for that sakura experience.

 Taiwan is known as the “Kingdom of Fruits (水果王國 )” in Asia, and “Fruit Tourism” is actually a thing in Taiwan.
 Situated in the subtropical zone, Taiwan’s geographical location makes it an ideal place for growing all kinds of fruits.
 Different seasons see the harvest of different fruits in Taiwan, and in spring, these fruits are in season: apple, soursop, starfruit, strawberry, orange, Kyoho grapes, tangerine, peach, tomato, pumpkin, kiwi, corn, and banana.

 Just be mindful not to purchase cut fruits from mobile carts on the streets as they’re usually exorbitantly-priced.
 For cheaper (and fresher) fruits, get whole fruits at markets or from supermarkets such as Carrefour.

 View of Taipei 101 at the end of the hiking trail of Elephant Mountain.

 Personally, I find spring the best season to visit Taiwan as the weather’s cooler and florae are in full bloom.
 And one of the most fulfilling activities (that cost nothing) that can be done during springtime is hiking.
-In Taipei, Yangmingshan National Park and Elephant Mountain (xiangshan 象山) are great easy hiking spots that not only rewards with superb views but also justifies that second boba tea you’ll getting for the day.
+In Taipei, Yangmingshan National Park and Elephant Mountain (xiangshan 象山) are great easy hiking spots that not only reward with superb views but also justify that second boba tea you’re getting for the day.

 Lantern Festival in Taichung